oracle-livelabs/database/23cfree/sql-schema/sql-schema.md

     ```
     ![Image alt text](images/ords_url.png " ")

-3. To login use the username hol23c with the password you set in Task 1 in the browser.
+3. To login use the username hol23c with the password you set in Lab 1 in the browser.

     ![Image alt text](images/ords_login.png " ")